Small Business Bankruptcy Chapter 11 v. Chapter 13

 Chapter 13 can work for both individuals and small business owners interested in coming up with a manageable and affordable payment plan.

 When you’re deciding which option to file, it’s best to look at the benefits and consequences of each.

-Can You Keep Your Business If You File Chapter 13 Bankruptcy in NC?
+Can You Keep Your Small Business If You File Chapter 13 Bankruptcy in NC?